isgeles/DDPG_HER_Robot/README.md

 ### Results

 Below you can see the success-rate over 200 epochs (1 epoch = 50 cycles = 16 episodes) for all the different Fetch environments (and random seed = 0).
+FetchReach-v1 is sovled in less than one epoch and can also be solved without HER.

 FetchReach-v1| FetchPush-v1
 -----------------------|-----------------------|